incoresemi/riscv-opcodes/README.md

 of extensions are being processed such that the *base-instruction* is not included.

-## Artifact Generation and Description
+## Artifact Generation and Usage

 The following artifacts can be generated using parse.py:

 - instr\_dict.yaml : This is file generated always by parse.py and contains the
   entire main dictionary `instr_dict` in YAML format.
+Note, in this yaml the *dots* in an instruction are replaced with *underscores*
 - encoding.h : this is the header file that is used by tools like spike, pk, etc
 - instr-table.tex : the latex table of instructions used in the riscv-unpriv spec
 - priv-instr-table.tex : the latex table of instruction used in the riscv-priv spec